Ecodenl/Woningdossier/docs/upgrade-do/deltawind-corrections.md

+## Corrections for environments that are deployed in the same manor as Deltawind

-# Corrects the tool_questions table
+### Corrects the tool_questions table
 ```sql
 set foreign_key_checks = 0;
 -- increments the id's its necessery